Marvin510/ChicagoSpeedViolations/README.md

-### The making process summary
+### Data Wrangling

-- I had to retrieve information from multiple sources, combined all into a spreadsheet and then I had a hard time mapping and joining the tables.
+- I had to retrieve information from multiple sources.

+- Combined all Data Sets into a spreadsheet.

+- Mapped and joined the tables.

 - I had to physically draw the attributes I needed to analyze if joining the different data sets was feasible.